murabus/murabus/content/publication/arkpsa47/index.md

 ---
 title: "Reflections in the Mirror"
-subtitle: "Authoritarian Values and Political Identities ın Turkey"
+subtitle: "Authoritarian Values and Political Identities in Turkey"
 authors:
 - admin
 author_notes: